mendhak/mendhak.github.io/posts/2025-09-04-firefox-local-chatbot-ollama.md

 ## Ollama

+Ollama is a tool that helps simplify running LLMs locally, and it provides a CLI as well as an HTTP API interface.
 Installing ollama was simple enough, there's [a convenience script](https://github.com/ollama/ollama/blob/main/docs/linux.md) which also sets it up as a systemd service.

 The only change I made was to the `/etc/systemd/system/ollama.service` file, to make it listen on all interfaces.
 I added this line to the [Service] section: